 Stapleton is a prolific songwriter with more than 170 writing credits, including famous country hits like Kenny Chesney’s “Never Wanted Nothing More” and Luke Bryan’s “Drink a Beer.”

-In the past ten years, Stapleton has won three Grammy awards as a solo artist and was named Songwriter of the Decade by the American Country Music Awards.
+In the past ten years, Stapleton has won three Grammy awards as a solo artist and was named Songwriter of the Decade in 2019 by the American Country Music Awards.

 3. Dwight Yoakam

-Since then, he has released more than twenty records and has sold more than thirty million records.
+His break came when he moved to Los Angeles and released his debut album, Guitars, Cadillacs, Etc., Etc. Since then, he has released more than twenty records and has sold more than 30 million records.
 He’s often credited with developing the term “hillbilly music,” and its signature rockabilly style is what he is most known for producing.

 With this popular style, Yoakam has won two Grammy awards, and in 2019, he was inducted into the Nashville Songwriters Hall of Fame.